Bringing Hope to Daisy

 The baby kitty was only 8 weeks old and she had a terrible respiratory infection when she arrived.
 Even worse, something was very wrong with her rear leg.
 She painfully dragged it behind herself, wincing at every touch.

 Veterinarians took x-rays of Daisy's leg, which revealed a serious fracture through her tiny femur.
-Left untreated, the injury will cause chronic pain in her leg and hip, in addition to inhibiting her proper growth.
-Daisy is young, so veterinarians have determined that to ensure a second chance for her, she must have amputation surgery.
-At such a young age, Daisy will quickly adapt to life on three legs and she'll eventually resume normal mobility.
-As long as she gets the surgery.
+Left untreated, the injury would have caused chronic pain in her leg and hip, in addition to inhibiting her proper growth.
+Daisy was young, so veterinarians determined that to ensure a second chance for her, she needed amputation surgery.

 The costs associated with Daisy’s veterinary treatment, surgery, hospital stay and adoption services reached about $1,000.
 Like all the animals at WHS, Daisy depended on donations from individuals like you to provide expert animal care and adoption services.
 You made all the difference in Daisy's life.

-Daisy is doing wonderfully!
+Daisy is doing wonderfully today!
 She had leg amputation surgery and recovered remarkably fast.
 This little kitten was truly an inspiration throughout her stay at the Wisconsin Humane Society.
 Thank you to everyone who helped secure a second chance for Daisy.
-Daisy has be adopted into a loving home.
+Daisy has been adopted into a loving home.